liamhauw/luka/README.md

 ```shell
 brew install vscode git cmake ninja llvm
 ```
-Then you only need to install Vulkan SDK, VSCode extensions and Xcode.
+Then you only need to install VSCode extensions, Xcode and Vulkan SDK.

 ## Use